XeroOl/hyde/docs/ch2-actors.md

 ---
 layout: doc
-title: 2 - Actors in NotITG
+title: Actors in NotITG
 section: 2
-sectionheader: true
-incomplete: true
+subsection: 0
 ---
-body
+Actors are used to add images and other content to the scene.
+This section covers the syntax for creating different types of actors in a mod file.